albud187/optimized_task_coord/README.md

 We will use rqt to publish to the `r_n/task` topics, where `r_n` is the namespace of an individual robot and ranges from `r_0` to `r_5` for this demo.

+4 - The topics of `r_0/task` to `r_5/task` are of type PoseStamped, and describe tasks as follows:
+`PoseStamped.header.frame_id`: type of task.
+String.
+Set it to "A" for a goal to goal task.
+Set it to "D" for a patrol task.

+`PoseStamped.pose.position.x`: x coordinate of task location.
+Float.

+`PoseStamped.pose.position.y`: y coordinate of task location.
+Float.

+`PoseStamped.pose.orientation.x`: Length of patrol route.
+Only applicatible if `PoseStamped.header.frame_id = "D"`

+`PoseStamped.pose.orientation.w`: Task completion indicator.
+Set it to 1 (or anything not 0) otherwise the robot will not move.

+Example of topic to publish.

+5 - Publish the task topic.
+The robot corresponding to the task topic will execute the task.

 ## Usage (